layilin/SP23-33852/_texts/full-text.md

 - Soft-stealing dews, with liquid pearls adorn'd,
 - Fat-fostering rains, and buxom genial airs [220]
 - Attend triumphant!
 Why, ah why so oft,
-- Why hath Antigua,[^f98n3] sweetly social isle,
+- Why hath Antigua, sweetly social isle,

 > VER.
 222. *Why hath Antigua*\] This beautiful island lies in 16 degrees and 14 min.
 N. lat.
 It was long uninhabited on account of its wanting fresh-water rivers; but is now more fully peopled, and as well cultivated as any of the leeward islands.
-In a seasonable year, it has made 30,000 hogsheads[^f98n4] of sugar.
+In a seasonable year, it has made 30,000 hogsheads[^f98n3] of sugar.
 It has no very high mountains.
 The soil is, in general, clayey.
-The water of the body-ponds[^f98n5] may be used for every purpose of life.
+The water of the body-ponds[^f98n4] may be used for every purpose of life.
 Antigua is well fortified, and has a good militia.

 [^f98n1]: The informer is the sun, and the planetary train is the movement of the planets across the sky.
 Gilmore identifies the source of this quotation as James Thomson's *The Seasons* (1730).

 [^f98n2]: Attend, wait upon.

-[^f98n3]: One of the Leeward Islands; St. Kitts lies just to the west of it.
-Antigua was colonized by the English in 1632 and now forms part of the nation of Antigua and Barbuda.

-[^f98n4]: A hogshead was a large cask used to hold and ship sugar.
+[^f98n3]: A hogshead was a large cask used to hold and ship sugar.
 One hogshead of sugar weighed about 1500 lbs.
 Thus, 30,000 hogsheads represents more than 20,000 tons.

-[^f98n5]: A watershed in Antigua.
+[^f98n4]: A watershed in Antigua.

 ---